-Industry 4.0 and the fourth industrial revolution: definition, origins, benefits, challenges, components, cyber-physical systems, building blocks and evolutions – your guide to ‘Industrie 4.0’.
+Industry 4.0 and the fourth industrial revolution: definition, origins, benefits, challenges, components, strategy, cyber-physical systems, building blocks and evolutions – your guide to ‘Industrie 4.0’.

 Table of Contents